TEACHES IN THE FOLLOWING PROGRAM(S)

 What should students know about you?

 I’m an uber geek/nerd/dork, fascinated by design, technology, and all things Japanese.
-While graphic communication courses comprise half my teaching load, the remainder is spent teaching Cross Cultural Seminar and Cross Cultural Experience courses about Japan.
+While graphic design courses comprise half my teaching load, the remainder is spent teaching Cross Cultural Seminar and Cross Cultural Experience courses about Japan.